Fredo-XVII/Julia/JuliaAcademy/README.md

  - dump(): str() in R
  - unique():
  - sort():
+ - sort!(): "bang" something is going to change to the arguement you pass in
  - show():
  - error("message"):
  - big(): true representation of a number, out to lots of decimals